 Top 5 dive sites of Alonissos

 In 8 days, I dedicated 1 day at the beginning and 1 day in the end for flying between London Gatwick and Skiathos and taking a ferry between Skiathos and Alonissos.
 I had five days of scuba diving left because of the 24 hours of non-diving safety before the return flight.
 One diving day had to be cancelled because of the strong winds one morning, but I took the opportunity to join the afternoon snorkelling trip to Skopelos Island which was just as awesome.
 So in 4 days, I dived 8 times in 7 different dive sites.
-Here is the selection of my 5 favourite dive sites during my 1-week holiday in Alonissos and which made it to my list of the best diving in Europe:
+Here is the selection of my 5 favourite dive sites during my 1-week holiday in Alonissos with are some of the best in Europe.

 The Blue Cave

 The dive boat was stationed inside the Blue Cave, a large open sea cavern, but we started the dive by visiting the nearby wall on the right side.
 You can go deeper if you want, but it was in the 15-20 m zone that I found the most interesting marine species in the numerous cracks covered in sponges and cup coral: nudibranchs, scorpionfish, groupers.

 dive parameters: max depth 25,2 m – 54 minutes – water temperature 26°C